andrewcooke/bnum/README.md

-Despite my intemperate language in the rant, this work would not have been possible without the prior work of those who developed Enum (I learnt a lot from trying to understand that code).
+Despite my intemperate language in the rant, this work would not have been possible without the prior work of those who developed Enum (I learnt a lot trying to understand that code).